 - Chickpeas: Hummus’ primary ingredient, chickpeas, is a good source of protein.
 Protein is crucial for the body’s tissue growth and repair and growing, pregnant, or nursing dogs need it even more than other canines.
 Moreover, protein can provide dogs with energy and help them keep a healthy weight.

 Chickpeas are a good source of fiber as well.
 Fiber is crucial for preserving digestive health and can help dogs’ bowel motions stay under control.
-Moreover, it may make dogs feel satisfied for a longer period of time, which is beneficial for higher weight or prone to overeating dogs.
+Moreover, it may make dogs feel satisfied for a longer period, which is beneficial for higher weight or prone to overeating dogs.

 - Healthy fats: A fundamental component of hummus is tahini, which is a fantastic source of healthy fats.
 Dogs need healthy fats to maintain their skin and coat, as well as to support the health of their brain and eyes.
 Moreover, wholesome fats can provide dogs with energy and aid in maintaining a healthy weight.